Skip to Content

 2. To receive designation as a Donia Human Rights Fellow, a student must:

-3. Complete INTLSTD 470 Donia Human Rights Fellows Program Practicum, a 1-credit, mini-course, during their first year in the program.
-This course equips students with foundational skills to be human rights practitioners.
-Students will learn about the practice of international human rights through case studies, simulations, and other real-world cases.
+1. Complete INTLSTD 471.001 Donia Human Rights Fellows Program Practicum, a 1-credit mini-course, during their first year in the program.
+This course introduces students to foundational skills of human rights practitioners.
+Students will learn about the practice of international human rights through case studies, simulations, and other real-world situations.
 They will further learn the major norms and rules governing human rights protection, both international and national.
-The course is offered during the Fall semester.
 Please check the LSA Course Guide for further information.

 1. The Practicum can count as 1 credit toward the Elective credit requirement for the International Studies major or can be taken P/F as general credit toward one’s degree.